 Haviland porcelain has always combined modern demands with creative craftsmanship.
 The finishing and decorating artistic work are all realized by hand, by highly skilled and truly passionate artists.

 Kaolin, feldspar and quartz are the principal components of porcelain.
 These items are placed in a grinder where they are crushed and mixed with water.
-The mixing takes several hours.?Depending on the manufacturing process, three consistencies of porcelain solution are used:?
+The mixing takes several hours.

 – For jiggering, a soft mixture

 – For casting, a liquid form called « barbotine»

 – For pressing, a dry granulated mixture

 Everything begins in the modeling workshop.
 An artist sculpts original creations in plaster.
 Time-consuming effort and delicate work are necessary to perfect these forms.
 This is followed by the creation of production moulds, which are produced in plaster from the original models.